Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Predicting Clinical Outcomes in Glioblastoma

 \subsection{Genomic and Radiomic Data}

 Magnetic resonance images (MRIs) of primary GBM tumors were collected from $n = 48$ patients archived by The Cancer Imaging Archive (TCIA) \cite{Clark:2013,Scarpace:2016aa}, which is a publicly accessible data repository containing medical images of cancer patients with matched genomic and clinical data collected by The Cancer Genome Atlas (TCGA) \cite{TCGA:2008aa}.
 These patients were selected based on two sets of criteria, namely: (i) individuals had post-contrast T1 axial (transverse) MRIs taken at the time of their diagnosis, and (ii) these patients have matching (mRNA) gene expression data and clinical correlates (e.g.~recorded DFS and OS) that are publicly available \cite{Gao:2013aa,Grossman:2016aa}.
-There are two key factors that influenced our decision to use this particular subset of samples.
-First, the T1-weighted MRI with gadolinium contrast is one of the most commonly-used imaging modalities often implemented to assay lesions with vascular activity \cite{Adin:2015aa}.
-Furthermore, axial (transverse) were considered as this was the most common representation in TCIA database and resulted in the dataset with the most observations.
-Second, exclusively using MRIs taken at the time of diagnosis allows us to avoid any potential confounding factors related to treatment effects that may manifest on postoperative imaging \cite{Macyszyn:2016aa}.
-Note that considering patients that have undergone different treatment regimens could introduce false positives into the model, particularly when analyzing their gene expression levels.
+There are three key factors that influenced our decision to use this particular subset of samples.
+First, the T1-weighted MRI with gadolinium contrast is one of the most commonly-used imaging modalities and is often implemented to assay lesions with vascular activity \cite{Adin:2015aa}.
+Second, axial (transverse) slices were considered as this was the most common representation in TCIA database and resulted in the dataset with the most observations.
+Third, exclusively using MRIs taken at the time of diagnosis allowed us to avoid any potential confounding factors related to treatment-specific effects that may alter postoperative imaging and/or genomic profiles \cite{Macyszyn:2016aa}.